Local Guide

 When

-A multi-day arts festival at Mizner Park that brings world-class concerts, author talks, and performances each winter.
+A multi-day arts festival at Mizner Park that brings well-regarded concerts, author talks, and performances each winter.
 The Centre for the Arts puts it on, and there is also a summer concert series called Sips and Sounds.
 It is one of the area's signature cultural events.

 Why it matters